harvard-datamatch/algo-comp-2024/assignment1/README.md

 # Assignment 1: Scoring

 In this assignment, you will implement a lightweight scoring function of your choice.
-You are free to design your scoring function however you like!
-You can either use the factors and considerations that we discussed during our comp meetings or you can make completely different choices on what factors to consider and prioritize.
+You are free to design your scoring function however you like, but may find the design discussions we've had during our comp meetings helpful.

 This project will be implemented in **Python** and most of your code will be in the `main.py` file, where you will implement the `compute_score` function.